empathic-ai/altimit/README.md

 ```
 • Serialization: Efficiently cache data included in the replication system.

-• Seamless RPC: Calling remote services is as intuitive as calling local methods.
+• Seamless RPC: Calling methods on remote classes is as intuitive as calling methods on local ones.
 ```C#
 // The interface of a user server
 [AType]